ISCA Moving people

 ISCA’s philosophy is that sport is not just about competition and exercise, but also involves having a good time and making friends.
 Moreover, sport regulates social behaviour and creates a feeling of belonging – which in turn leads to a strengthening of democracy.

-ISCA was created in 1995 with the purpose of:
+ISCA was created with the purpose of:

 - supporting cross-border understanding through sport and culture